akudilcz/uah-gist-mutraff-bastra/README.md

 BASTRA is a new traffic simulation tool that extends the well-known traffic simulation tool SUMO.
 Is part of the MUTRAFF Research Project (Multi-Map Route Guidance Systems for Intelligent Optimization of Urban Traffic Flow) at GIST-UAH.

 BASTRA enables dynamic route modification according to any routing policy, that is, changing the established routes on the fly.
 This allows:
-* Implementing dynamic traffic policies from the TRaffic Operation CEnter.
+* Implementing dynamic traffic policies from the Traffic Operation Center.
 * Implementing driver-side traffic policies, such as Intention-Aware decisions.

 You should use this package as follows:
 * Supported platforms
 * Check the License and Use Terms section.
 * Installation and setup.
-* Quickstart (execute the out-of-the-box *Grid* scene).
+* QuickStart (execute the out-of-the-box *Grid* scene).
 * Clone the *Grid* scene and create your own.

 ## Contact info